-B. For the Respondent (billing authority or listing officer), the Tribunal directs that:
+B. For the Respondent Billing Authority, the Tribunal directs that:

-- 1. At least six weeks before the hearing date, you must provide the appellant with your full case in response to the appeal, including arguments, evidence, legislation, case law and documents (including those covered by Regulation 17) that you wish to rely on at the hearing.
-This will constitute your full case, and the Tribunal will not consider anything submitted after that date unless you can demonstrate good reasons why the evidence was not available at the time, or it forms part of your rebuttal at para.
-3 below.
-You do not need to serve evidence again that you submitted in your decision notice but must make it clear to the appellant which evidence, information and/or argument you intend to rely on as part of your case. - 2.
-If you fail to provide the above by the six-week deadline you will be prevented from submitting further evidence or a rebuttal (in accordance with para.
-3) unless you can demonstrate at the hearing good reasons why the full case was not served by the due date but was subsequently served before the hearing.
-The panel must be satisfied that the appellant has not been prejudiced.9
+- 1) Following notification by the tribunal that it has received an appeal, you must provide the tribunal and the appellant with your full case in response to the appeal within four weeks of the date when notification of receipt of an appeal was issued.
+It must be served electronically on the tribunal and by email or post on the appellant.
+This will include arguments, evidence, legislation, case law and documents (including those covered by Regulation 17) that you wish to rely on at the hearing.
+This will constitute your full case.
+You do not need to serve evidence again that you submitted in your decision notice but must make it clear to the appellant which evidence, information and/or argument you intend to rely on as part of your case. - 2) If you fail to provide the above by the four-week deadline you will be prevented from submitting further evidence unless you can demonstrate at the hearing good reasons why the full case was not served by the due date but was subsequently served before the hearing.
+The panel must be satisfied that the appellant has not been prejudiced.8

-Notes: The Valuation Tribunal for England (Council Tax & Rating Appeals) (Procedure) Regulations 2009: 8 Reg.
+7 Reg.
 17(2)(b)(i).